One trend I’ve noticed in my decade as a digital entrepreneur is what I have started to call Entrepreneurial Enmeshment.

 - you don’t feel in touch with your feelings because you’re concentrating on the business’s needs

-- you believe it’s your responsibility to save, protect, or serve your clients
+- you believe it’s your responsibility to save, protect, or serve your clients above and beyond the services they have paid you for

 - your numbers (monthly revenue, email list subscribers, podcast downloads, followers on social) determine your happiness, self-esteem, or sense of self